martinpihrt/OSPy-plugins/plugins/automation_rules/README.md

 interface is closed.
 Notification history stores rule decisions and delivery status, not credentials or complete provider snapshots.

-Automation Rules does not stop stations or execute control/safety actions in version 1.0.1.
+Automation Rules does not stop stations or execute control/safety actions.
 Existing monitoring and notification plug-ins remain independently usable.

-Version 1.0.2 displays every Boolean setting and notification channel as the same red/green sliding switch used by other OSPy plug-ins.
+Version 1.0.3 displays every Boolean setting and notification channel as the same red/green sliding switch used by other OSPy plug-ins.
 Hovering over form fields, selectors, switches and action buttons shows a short localized description of the control.
 General switches are kept directly beside their labels.
 An explicit confirmed notification test bypasses conditions and timing, sends one real message through the channels currently selected in the rule and records each delivery result without changing incident state.
+Browser notifications are polled on every authenticated OSPy page.
+Home popup cards remain restricted to the Home page and are not consumed while the user is viewing another page.
+Mobile push uses the dedicated `automation` category when supported by OSPy and includes the stable rule ID, rule name and event in structured notification data.
+Older OSPy releases continue to classify the same event as `other`.